 - a.
 Application for pet licenses may be made at the Board of Public Works and Safety or its designated facility, or by mail, and shall include the name, address of applicant, type of license applied for, number and description of animal(s), proof of rabies vaccination, information regarding sterilization and appropriate fee.
 Persons applying for breeder licenses shall apply in advance of planned breeding. - b.
-Pet licenses are to be issued for a term of one (1) year, commencing with the date of issuance.
-Microchip implants may be registered for the life of the animal with the Board of Public Works and Safety or its designee.
-Microchip implants do not preclude yearly licensure. - e.
-Upon issuance of a license in written form, which includes the number of the license and type of license, there shall also be issued a durable tag stamped with the number and year of issuance for each pertinent license.
-Additionally, a tag will be issued for an animal that has received a microchip implant through national registration by the owner.
-The tag will have a corresponding number to that of the implanted microchip and will display a national, toll free, 24 hour, seven (7) days per week telephone number for the purpose of animal and owner identification. - d.-c.
+Pet licenses are to be issued for either a term of one (1) year, commencing with the date of issuance, or a lifetime license.
+Microchip implants do not preclude yearly licensure. - c.
 The Board of Public Works and Safety shall maintain records of the identifying license number.
-The ordinance and its officers shall have access to these records. - e. d.
-It shall be unlawful for any pet owner to fail to provide any dog or cat six (6) months of age or older with a current pet license as provided in this Section.
+The ordinance and its officers shall have access to these records. - d.
+It shall be unlawful for any pet owner to fail to provide any dog or cat six (6) three (3) months of age or older with a current pet license as provided in this Section.
 The owner of any dog or cat must also have in his possession a current rabies vaccination tag showing that such animal has been vaccinated against rabies as otherwise provided in Sec.
 6-89.3.
 No license shall be issued unless proof of vaccination against rabies is shown at the time of application for the license.
 Any owner of such animal who moves into the City for purposes of establishing a residence or residing, or who becomes a resident as a result of annexation shall have thirty (30) days in which to obtain the license required by this Division.
 (Gen. Ord.
-No. 25, 2001, As Amended, 3-14-02)
+No. 25, 2001, As Amended, 3-14-02; Gen. Ord.
+No. 11, 2009, As Amended, 9-11-09)